-While Canterbury House is a programme of studies dedicated to rediscovering and renewing a lively Anglican heritage of theology, scripture reading and prayer, this course in Early Church

-History is the study of a time when the church was undivided in the sense of modern "denominations", but when there was still a diversity of opinions about the theological and doctrinal meaning of Christ's life, death and resurrection.
+While Canterbury House is a program of studies dedicated to rediscovering and renewing a lively Anglican heritage of theology, scripture reading and prayer, this course in Early Church History is the study of a time when the church was undivided in the sense of modern "denominations," but when there was still a diversity of opinions about the theological and doctrinal meaning of Christ's life, death and resurrection.
 It is a course that would appeal to anyone interested in a survey of the Bible and the development of the beliefs, rites and practices of the Early Church.
 We will be looking at Biblical interpretation in a way that is as true to the Patristic (Early Church) understanding as possible.

 The course starts with reading significant portions of the Old and New Testaments to trace the story of creation, fall and redemption.
 They will discover the Biblical message about God's goodness, human sin, and the need for a Savior.
 Students will learn key terms (covenant, exodus, law, sacrifice, prophet, disciple, apostle, passion, great commission, etc.), key figures (Adam & Eve, Noah, Abraham, Jacob, David, Ruth, Mary, Zachariah, Elisabeth, John the Baptist etc.), and important theological ideas (creation, fall, sin, atonement, incarnation, resurrection, grace, charity, etc.).
 They will learn about the fourfold sense of scriptural interpretation and the importance of each: the literal, allegorical, tropological (moral) and eschatological.
-We will use the Authorized Version of the Bible, commonly called the King James Version, as our class text, but students are encouraged to use other versions at home to help with their understanding of the readings.
-Some recommended versions are the RSV and the ESV.
-The desire is for students to become increasingly comfortable with the language of the KJV, which is the Bible most often quoted or paraphrased in English literature, and which has a strong memorable resonance.

 The second part of the course looks at the history of the Church from the time of the apostles through to the ecumenical councils of the 4th and 5th centuries: the teaching of the Apostles, the conversion of the gentiles, the practices of the early church such as baptism and the Lord's Supper, persecution and martyrdom, the successors to the apostles (known as the Church Fathers), the Apostles Creed, the establishment of the canon of scriptures, the controversies over the nature of Christ and the doctrine of the Trinity to the final form of the Nicene Creed.
-Marcellino D"Ambrosia's book When the Church Was Young will provide our entry into this time.
-Occasional supplemental material will be provided.
+Marcellino D'Ambrosio's book When the Church Was Young will provide our entry into this time.
+Occasional supplemental material will be provided, such as the writings of the Church Fathers (all of which are available online or in book form, if desired).